Skip to main content

 When it comes to litigation in New York, the deposition process serves as one of the most critical components of case preparation and discovery.
 The ability to clarify, correct, or modify testimony through errata sheets can significantly impact the outcome of summary judgment motions and trial proceedings.
 For attorneys practicing in Long Island, New York City, and throughout the greater metropolitan area, understanding the nuances of errata sheet law is essential for effective representation.

-The Law Office of Jason Tenenbaum has been serving clients across Nassau County, Suffolk County, Queens, Brooklyn, Manhattan, and the Bronx for years, helping navigate the complex terrain of New York civil litigation.
+The Law Office of Jason Tenenbaum has been serving clients across Nassau County, Suffolk County, Queens, Brooklyn, Manhattan, and the Bronx for years, helping address the complex terrain of New York civil litigation.
 Our experience with deposition practice and summary judgment motions has shown us that even seemingly minor procedural issues, like errata sheet corrections, can have profound implications for case outcomes.

 Understanding Errata Sheets in New York Practice